BrockDSL/SOURCE-Digital-Scholarship-at-Brock-University/content/workshops/_index.md

 ---
 author: Brock DSL
 title: Workshops
-subtitle: Links to the resources for each of our offered workshops
 ---

-# Links to the resources for each of our offered workshops

 ## Links to the resources for each of our offered workshops

-Links to the resources for each of our offered workshops